callumfrance/brailler/README.md

 		is found in liblouis.../python/__init__.py

 ## Installing this program
-1. Ensure your device has the following packages using `apt` or equivalent
+1. Ensure your device has the following packages using, `apt` or equivalent:
 	```shell
 	sudo apt install python3-pip python3-env
 	```